cocacola-lab/MineLand/docs/api.md

 # MineLand API Documentation

-> The structure of this document is based on [MineDojo Docs](https://docs.minedojo.org/), whose clarity and widespread acceptance make this documentation easier to adopt and read.
+> The structure of this document is based on [MineDojo Docs](https://docs.minedojo.org/), whose clarity and widespread acceptance.

 ## 1. First Agent in MineLand

 ### Quick Start

-After following the [Installation Docs](./installation.md), you can import MineLand.
+After following the [Installation Docs](./installation.md), you can **import MineLand**.

 ```python
 import mineland